Bookclubbers without boundaries in Nelson, New Zealand

 In this 1891 book, a poor young woman discovers she may be descended from nobility and goes in search of a better life

 ❚ “Tess Durbeyfield is a complex character considered by some a hopeless victim and by others an archetype of feminine strength.
-Either way her actions and those forced upon her act as a make or break for many readers who over the years have either loved or despised Tess of the D’Urbervilles.
+Either way her actions and those forced upon her can make or break readers in their attachment to her and the book in general.
+We felt these conflicting emotions too in bookclub.

 “Tess is the eldest of seven children with peddlers for parents.
 News that they may be descendants of nobility causes her parents to send Tess off to the D’Urberville Estate in hope of financial aid.
-Herein begins the spate of ill-fortunes bestowed on our eponymous protagonist.
+Herein begins a spate of ill-fortunes.

-“She is betrayed by the callousness of religion, by social convention and by men who exploit her.
-Her virtue is destroyed and her life is shaped by a continual suffering for crimes that are not her own.
-She is cast out by a morally hypocritical society but remains loyal, hardworking and has steadfast hope under adversity.
-She is expertly written, so much so it is impossible to not feel anguish and frustration at the unfairness of her life.
+“She is betrayed by religion, by social conventions of the time and by men who exploit her.
+Her virtue is destroyed and her life is shaped by continual suffering for crimes that are not her own.
+She is cast out by a morally hypocritical society but remains hardworking and steadfast under adversity.
+It is hard not to feel anguish and frustration at the unfairness of her life.

 A strong woman who recklessly throws away her strength, she is worse than a weak woman who has never had any strength to throw away.